psychemedia/sin-eater-resources/src/_first_controversy.md

 > Aubrey, if I may rely on the extracts given in the ACADEMY, does not say that he was eyewitness to the performances of the sin-eater in any part of *Wales*, and therefore, according to Mr. Moggridge, no one speaks of it from personal knowledge as having prevailed at any time in the Principality; and it will be borne in mind that I am writing of the Principality and not of the English counties.

-No mention is made of any oral evidence Mr Moggridge might have had access to.
+Here, any references to the tradition *outisde* the Principlaity of Wales are explicitly discounted.
+Furthermore, mo mention or reference is made of any oral evidence Mr Moggridge might have otherwise had access to, or not.

 Failing to find such reports of direct evidence, Silvan Evans returns his focus to Llandebie, referring to correspondence he had recently received from one John Rowlands, schoolmaster and *"one time librarian to the late Sir Thomas Phillipps"* who had similarly never been witness to any eyewitness testimony: